What is 45 Celsius in Fahrenheit? A complete walkthrough to Temperature Conversion

 K = °C + 273.15

-Therefore, 45°C is equal to 318.15 K. The Kelvin scale is particularly important in thermodynamics and other areas of physics where absolute temperature is crucial.
+So, 45°C is equal to 318.That's why 15 K. The Kelvin scale is particularly important in thermodynamics and other areas of physics where absolute temperature is crucial Simple, but easy to overlook.
+Still holds up..

 Step-by-Step Guide to Converting Celsius to Fahrenheit